q4artz/CS-AggressorScript/README.md

 # CS-AggressorScript

-Credits to Zero-Point Security and rastamouse for jump Dcom section.
+Credits to Zero-Point Security and rastamouse for invoke_dcom section.

 Modules included: